-The three-year trend rates are low on average and vary only between 0 and 4.6%.
+The three-year trend rates are low on average and vary only between 0 and 4.1%.

-The company JOS (Nigeria) is an exception as it has a technical loss rate more than twice as high as all the other companies and its average development over 3 years is up sharply by more than 15%.
-It seems likely that this situation is due to errors in statistical statements, particularly for the year 2016.
+The company JOS (Nigeria) is an exception because it has an underwriting loss rate almost twice as high as all other companies.
+Its development over the years 2015 to 2019 also varies very strongly.
+It seems likely that this statistical situation is due to inaccurate records, particularly for the year 2016.

-These relatively low growth rates are generally understandable, given that the technical changes to be made to the network are often costly and often have very local impacts.
+These relatively low rates of change are generally understandable because the technical changes to be made to the network are often costly and have very localised impacts.